Talking Travel Inspiration with my Uber Driver

 As he dropped me off for my flight he seemed interested, and he said he was going to “check it out”.
 I have my doubts but I’m hopeful…and now I’m sitting here wondering if he did that first Google search…

-1 comments on “Talking Travel Inspiration with my Uber Driver
+One thought on “Talking Travel Inspiration with my Uber Driver

 Leave a Reply